Tune-Yards

-Tune-Yards (stylized as tUnE-yArDs) is the American, Oakland, California–based music project of Merrill Garbus and Nate Brenner.
-Garbus's music draws from an eclectic variety of sources and utilizes elements such as loop pedals, ukulele, vocals, and lo-fi percussion.
-Tune-Yards’ 2011 album Whokill was ranked the number one album of that year in The Village Voice's annual Pazz and Jop critic's poll.
+Tune-Yards (stylized as tUnE-yArDs) is the Oakland, California–based music project of Merrill Garbus (vocals, various instruments) and Nate Brenner (bass, various instruments).
+Garbus's music draws from an eclectic variety of sources and uses elements such as loop pedals, ukulele, vocals, and lo-fi percussion.
+Tune-Yards’ 2011 album Whokill was ranked the number one album of that year in The Village Voice's annual Pazz and Jop critics’ poll.

 The album Nikki Nack was released in 2014, with its first single, "Water Fountain", being picked up by Google Pixel in 2016 for an advertising campaign.
-The album I Can Feel You Creep Into My Private Life was released in January 2018.
-At the same time, Tune-Yards provided an atmospheric score for the sci fi film Sorry to Bother You.
+The album I Can Feel You Creep into My Private Life was released in January 2018.
+At the same time, Tune-Yards provided an atmospheric score for the sci-fi film Sorry to Bother You.
+The duo released their fifth studio album, Sketchy, in 2021 and their sixth studio album, Better Dreaming, in 2025.

 History and work

 Born in 1979, Garbus was raised in New York City and in New Canaan, Connecticut.
 She attended Smith College.
 She was a puppeteer for the Sandglass Theater in Vermont and lived in Montreal where she played ukulele in the band Sister Suvi with guitarist Patrick Gregoire and drummer Nico Dann.
 Merrill's sister Ruth Garbus is also a musician who has played solo and in the band Happy Birthday.
-After releasing her first Tune-Yards album in 2008, she moved to Oakland, California, where her partner in Tune-Yards, Nate Brenner, also lives.
+After releasing her first Tune-Yards album in 2008, she moved to Oakland, where her partner in Tune-Yards, Nate Brenner, also lives.

 The first Tune-Yards album, Bird-Brains (stylized as BiRd-BrAiNs) was originally self-released by Garbus on recycled cassette tape.
 It was recorded using only a handheld voice recorder.
 A limited edition vinyl was released in June 2009, via the Portland-based imprint Marriage Records.
 In July 2009, it was announced that Tune-Yards had signed to 4AD, and a limited edition pressing of Bird-Brains was released on August 17, 2009.
 A full worldwide release followed on November 16, 2009 (and November 17 in North America).
 The autumn 2009 pressing was remastered at Abbey Road Studios by Christian Wright, and includes two new bonus tracks: "Want Me To" and "Real Live Flesh."